 TREATING FEARS AND PHOBIAS

-Cognitive Behavioural therapy offered by the likes of True Thoughts Consultancy Ltd can help people overcome mist phobias and fear, and sometimes antidepressant drugs can be effective.
-Behaviour therapy exposes the sufferer to the object or situation they fear, thereby allowing more permanent results.
+Cognitive Behavioural therapy offered by the likes of True Thoughts Consultancy Ltd can help people overcome most phobias and fears.
+Though sometimes antidepressant drugs can also be effective, behavioral therapy exposes the sufferer to the object or situation they fear, thereby allowing more permanent results.

 There are two ways of doing this: through fantasy, which is a useful approach in situations that cannot easily be reproduced, such as thunderstorms, or by directly confronting the phobia.
 Fantasy involves the person imagining the phobia object or viewing it via video slides or computer stimulations while being repeatedly told to relax.
 Fear and relaxation cannot be present in the mind at the same time, so the fear should begin to fade and be replaced by a relaxed feeling.